Maximise your financial benefits

 Splitting your contributions

 Once you’ve decided how much to contribute, you then need to decide where to invest.
-Should this be in KiwiSaver or superannuation, or a combination of both?
+Should this be in KiwiSaver or a superannuation scheme, or a combination of both?
 In general, contributing to a KiwiSaver scheme allows you to maximise your benefit by taking advantage of the special benefits on offer.
 A KiwiSaver scheme also allows you to save for your first home.

-If you are contributing your full 6%, and wish to split your contributions between KiwiSaver and superannuation, remember that you must contribute a minimum of 3% to KiwiSaver.
+If you are contributing your full 6%, and wish to split your contributions between KiwiSaver scheme and a superannuation scheme, remember that you must contribute a minimum of 3% to KiwiSaver.